kyma-project/test-infra/prow/workload-cluster/README.md

 ## Overview

-This folder contains files related to the configuration of the Prow workload cluster that are used during the cluster provisioning.
+This folder contains configuration files for the Prow workload.
+This configuration is used during cluster provisioning.

 ## Project structure